 Preparing laksa paste:

-- Place all ingredients in food processor.
-Pulse a few times and then grind into smooth paste.
-You may need to scrap the bowl few times to make sure everything is ground finely.
-Add a bit more oil if you needed to get it going
+- Place all ingredients in a food processor.
+Pulse a few times and then grind into a smooth paste.
+You may need to scrap the bowl a few times to make sure everything is ground finely.
+The oil should help things going in there

 - Place all ingredients in a food processor and process into a fine paste.
 Pour this into a pan and stir fry until fragrant, about 5 minutes.
 Transfer to a glass jar and can be stored in the refrigerator for up to 1 week and can be frozen for up to one month